 Arrival at Donghae’s port

-Once the ferry arrived in Donghae, the motorbike drivers were assembled and took to the motorbikes, so you actually get the motorbike out of the ferry.
+Once the ferry arrived in Donghae, the motorbike drivers were assembled and taken to the motorbikes, so we actually drove the motorbike out of the ferry.
 There, we were taken to DBS’ offices to handle the customs clearance on the South Korean side.
 This was also all very well organised, the person in charge spoke perfect English and was very clear.

 The customs clearance included paying for a temporary import guarantee (this is South Korean’s answer to the CDP, which is not accepted in Korea.
-They have their own system.) and the motorbike insurance for the time of our stay.
+They have their own system and call it a ‘guarantee’) and the motorbike insurance for the time of our stay.
 In our case, we paid:

 - 150 Dollars for the guarantee